Cookies & Cups > Recipes > Cookies > Cookie Bars > Cream Cheese Pumpkin Praline Bars

 Description

-These easy pumpkin cheesecake bars have a creamy and smooth cheesecake filling sandwiched by two layers of moist and tender pumpkin cake.
-A crunchy pecan praline on top makes this the ultimate fall dessert.
+These easy pumpkin cheesecake bars have layers of tender pumpkin cake and creamy cheesecake filling.
+A crunchy pecan praline on top makes this the ultimate fall dessert!

 Ingredients